MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-24H2.md

 - **CallerApplicationName**  Name of the application making the Windows Update Request.
 Used to identify context of the request.
 - **CmdLineArgs**  Command line arguments passed in by the caller.
 - **EventInstanceID**  A globally unique identifier for event instance.
-- **ServiceGuid**  Identifier for the service to which the software distribution client is connecting (Windows Update, Windows Store, etc).
+- **ServiceGuid**  Identifier for the service to which the software distribution client is connecting (Windows Update, Windows Store, etc.).
 - **UusVersion**  The version of the Update Undocked Stack.
-- **WUDeviceID**  Unique device id controlled by the software distribution client.
+- **WUDeviceID**  Unique device ID controlled by the software distribution client.

 ### Microsoft.Windows.Update.Undocked.Brain.ActiveVersionUpdated